 His recent projects include:

 - Impact and process evaluations of a range of programmes and services, including innovative and multi-agency approaches.
-These have included longitudinal evaluations of intermediate healthcare services in England and Wales, Department for Education Innovation Programme projects, and NHS New Care Model Vanguard sites.
+These have included longitudinal evaluations of intermediate healthcare services in England and Wales, custody inspections for HMICFRS, Department for Education Innovation Programme projects, and NHS New Care Model Vanguard sites.
 These evaluations include a range of both qualitative and quantitative methodologies, using mixed-methods approaches to evidence their impact on service users, staff and system performance.
 Matt is particularly skilled in designing evaluation frameworks collaboratively with clients which include the views of a range of stakeholders, and are flexible to accommodate changes in programme and service delivery.